Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/rest-api.md

 }
 ```

-### Response
+Response:

-- `value`: A CVM return value encoded as JSON - the result of evaluating `source`.
+- `value`: CVM return value encoded as JSON - the result of evaluating `source`.
 In the case of a CVM error, this will contain the message.

-Examples:
+For example:

  ```json
 {
   "value": [2, 3, 4]